missingfoot/jamessparkes.com/case-studies/fixr-platform.md

 This project showcases my end-to-end UX capabilities, from understanding the problem space and researching solutions, through prototyping and delivering a feature set that addresses both user and business goals.

+Here’s a polished, results-driven narrative that highlights your financial impact and contributions to client acquisition, retention, and revenue growth:

+---

+**Revenue growth contributions**
+As a key contributor at FIXR, where client acquisition and retention directly drove revenue, I spearheaded strategic initiatives to elevate the company's competitive edge, secure high-value clients, and streamline operational efficiency.
+My work focused on three core areas:

+### 1. **Client acquisition: Winning high-value contracts**
+- **Customisable solutions for scalable growth:**
+  Advocated for and designed a **self-serve CMS system** and **robust app/website templates** that became critical selling points in sales pitches.
+These templates integrated seamlessly with clients' branding (e.g., fully customisable ticket widgets, branded checkout flows) and addressed common client needs identified over years of feedback.
+Sales teams attributed these features to winning contracts with clients generating **£20k–£120k+ annually**, including large-scale organisers like Comic-con Dubai and Bath & West.
+  - *Result:* Reduced reliance on custom development, enabling faster onboarding and positioning the platform as a premium, flexible alternative to competitors like Fixr.

+- **Strategic feature development:**
+  Identified gaps in the market and proposed cost-effective solutions, such as the **self-serve interactive map feature** for venue navigation.
+By leveraging existing client assets (e.g., venue images) and simplifying integration, this feature became a key differentiator for event organisers with complex venues, directly contributing to closing high-value contracts.

+- **Pitch deck innovation:**
+  Created dynamic, client-specific mockups (apps, websites, branded ticket flows) and prototypes to demonstrate value during sales meetings.
+For urgent opportunities, streamlined asset production from **1 day to 1–2 hours**, ensuring rapid response to high-priority RFPs.

+---

+### 2. **Client retention: Reducing churn through embedded value**
+- **Branded, "sticky" solutions:**
+  Designed deeply integrated client apps and websites that aligned with their branding and operational workflows (e.g., custom checkout flows with upsell capabilities, tax calculation displays).
+By making the platform indispensable to their operations, clients faced higher switching costs, reducing churn and securing long-term revenue streams.

+- **Checkout flow redesign:**
+  Led a frictionless checkout redesign balancing user experience and profit optimisation (e.g., adding insurance options, multi-currency support).
+For enterprise clients, introduced a **fully customisable checkout builder**, enabling upsells and tailored workflows that improved ticket conversion rates.

+---

+### 3. **Cost efficiency: Maximising profit margins**
+- **Operational streamlining:**
+  Reduced internal costs by **migrating small/medium clients to a scalable WordPress template** (based on my original designs) and outsourcing development.
+This freed internal teams to focus on high-value custom projects.
+- **Asset library creation:**
+  Built a reusable bank of templated visuals (e.g., event-type images, currency-specific widgets) that cut pitch deck preparation time by 80%, empowering sales to act swiftly on opportunities.

+---

+**Outcome:**
+My contributions directly supported the acquisition and retention of clients across all tiers (SMB to enterprise), which accounted for the company's revenue model (a percentage of tickets sold).
+By enhancing the platform's appeal, reducing onboarding costs, and embedding sticky solutions into client operations, I helped secure recurring annual revenue streams and positioned the company as a leader in customisable, client-centric ticketing solutions.

+---

+**Key strengths highlighted:**
+- Strategic alignment of product design with revenue goals.
+- Ability to bridge client needs with technical execution.
+- Proven track record in reducing costs while scaling value.

 **Website**: [FIXR](https://fixr.co/)